woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/synchronize-item-categories.md

 The WooCommerce Connector app provides the capability for you to synchronize item categories between WooCommerce and Business Central.
 Synchronizing ensures that your item categories are up-to-date and consistent between both platforms.

-When you perform a synchronization, the WooCommerce Connector synchronizes item categories based on the values that are specified in <b>Push Webstore Item Categories</b> and <b>Pull Webstore Item Categories</b> on the <b>WooCommerce Connector Setup</b> page and the item category mapping setup.
+When you perform a synchronization, the WooCommerce Connector synchronizes item categories based on the item categories setup on the <b>WooCommerce Connector Setup</b> page.

-## To synchronize item categories
+## To manually synchronize item categories

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.